Dustyroom/flat-kit-doc/_docs/demo-scenes.md

 * *Pool* scene shows more various versions of the *Water* shader.
 In the Hierarchy tab you can choose between different water objects.
 Each of these objects has its own *Water* material.
 **NOTE:** This scene will work in Universal RP only.

-* *Water Vessels* is an attempt to show a few basic and more non-obvious *Water* shader parameters, all at once.
+* *Water Vessels* is an attempt to show a few basic and more non-obvious *Water* shader parameters in a single scene.
 Having these materials, you can use them as starting points in you own projects.
 **NOTE:** This scene will work in Universal RP only.